Thursday, February 4, 2016

 Airport and transfer: Make sure you bring along both the time share and transportation vouchers.
 Follow the instructions the transportation company gave you and you should be okay.

 Time share presentation: It’s up to you, but if you want some good discounts on excursions you might want to think about it.
 You might get a free breakfast out of it and some other free stuff.
 Negotiate these things when you make the appointment.
 If you sign up, do it early on your first full day.
 Hint: When you hit your required time spent just stand up and say, “We are done here” and push for your voucher for the free stuff.
 They will send a second “new” person over to review things again.
 Voice your objection and again stand up and say you are done.
-Besides, you still have to go to Walmart.
+Besides, you still have to go to Walmart and enjoy the day.

 Currency Exchange: Bring some cash.
-Most places take USD.
+Most places take USD though.
 We prefer to pay in Pesos.
 The hotel gives a good exchange rate.
 You can also use the ATM in the hotel convenience store.
 Depending on your bank there might be a foreign currency exchange fee.
 There is a safe in the room.

 Download a currency converter App before you leave.